hannsadrian/hannsadrian/README.md

 - CosmicSail
-> ⛵️ An intelligent way to control rc vehicles from your phone and let them drive autonomously
+> ⛵️ Convenient way to control rc vehicles from your phone and let them drive autonomously

 - Transportflow
-> 🦜 A super fast and simple way to access public transport departures in germany
+> 🦜 Super fast and simple way to access public transport departures in germany